syedg1/QuadCalc/README.md

 # QuadCalc

-This application can be run by downloading and importing the project into Android Studio.
+This application can be run by downloading the project and importing it into Android Studio.

 It contains two key features:
   - Basic Calculator